Yongbeom-Kim/anki_automation/README.md

 ### Steps to Use
 1. Open up Anki
-2. Open up the first cards of the deck you want to render the cloze cards for.
+2. Open up the first card of the deck you want to render the cloze cards for.
-3. Run the script `automate_anki_hidden_cloze.sh` in the terminal.
+4. Run the script `bash automate_anki_hidden_cloze.sh` in the terminal.